JStateson/ExpertStats/README.md

 UserPosts: Shows the total volunteer posts: Solved, Kudo'ed and No Response.
    Data was scaled to %100 and normalized for days worked.

-The zip and the application require 7z and a password
+I was banned for a few days, so the zip and the application now require 7z and a password